preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/documents-tab/index.rst

 Create a Document Rollup for the Documents tab
 ************************************************
-Another to populate the list with documents is to create a document rollup.
+Another way to populate the list with documents is to create a document rollup.
 Click here to do that:

 .. image:: process-document-rollup.png